 Why climate action is important for us all

-We’re here to serve customers well and help our communities prosper.
 The success of our whole economy depends on the health of our climate.

 Climate change presents significant risks and opportunities to the economy.
-In 2023, research commissioned by NAB revealed the economic opportunity for Australia by looking at the difference between an Australia that only meets its 2050 net-zero targets, versus an Australia that competitively trades in global decarbonisation.
+Research commissioned by NAB has revealed the economic opportunity for Australia by looking at the difference between an Australia that only meets its 2050 net-zero targets, versus an Australia that competitively trades in global decarbonisation.
 The research report, ‘All systems go: Powering ahead, opens in new window’ the second report in the ‘All Systems Go’ series by Deloitte Access Economics, opens in new window, finds by using Australia’s natural advantages in solar, wind and critical minerals could add up to $435 billion to the national economy by 2050.

 Our climate strategy